Peter King: Inside the Richard Sherman-49ers Talks

 Mr. Starwood Preferred Member Travel Note

-Went to Seattle over the weekend for a mini-family-reunion to see daughter Mary Beth (Laura, Kim, Freddy came up from San Francisco for the fun), and on Saturday afternoon, we stopped into a lunch spot, Bounty Kitchen, in the Queen Anne neighborhood.
+Went to Seattle over the weekend for a mini-family-reunion to see daughter Mary Beth (Laura, Kim and Freddy came up from San Francisco for the fun), and on Saturday afternoon we stopped into a lunch spot, Bounty Kitchen, in the Queen Anne neighborhood.
 (Love that area.)
 There, at the end of our long table, were three women having lunch, including Sue Bird and Megan Rapinoe.

 So as a Nutmegger, I’m a little bit of a fan boy for UConn women’s basketball, and my sister and brother-in-law had women’s season tickets for years, and they love Sue Bird.
 So I approached, excused myself, and chatted for a few minutes.
 We talked about the loss of Richard Sherman—Rapinoe, in particular, was highly bummed about the Seahawks parting ways with him—which has evoked different reactions from Seahawks fans all over the area.
 I know; I asked a lot of them.
 Some said it’s time.
 The bellman at my hotel said he’ll be back.
 Anyway, Bird and Rapinoe were quite pleasant, and Rapinoe said she’s looking forward to playing with one-time Montclair (N.J.)
 Kangaroo forward (and ex-Mary Beth King youth soccer teammate) Yael Averbuch this season with the Seattle Reign.

 They asked me where I thought Sherman was headed.
 “Niners,” I said.
 “Just a guess.”
-And it was—because all I knew then was he’d had dinner with their people Friday night.
-Two hours later, it was real, and @S10Bird acknowledged it thusly:
+And it was—because all I knew then was he’d had dinner with their people on Friday night.
+Two hours later it was real, and @S10Bird acknowledged it thusly:

 @SI_PeterKing guess you were right lol.
 Nice meeting you today 😊 pic.twitter.com/WP0VPJQ73Z— Sue Bird (@S10Bird) March 11, 2018